How to Build an Outdoor Shower

-Decide Where to Situate the Shower
+Decide Where to Place the Shower

 Inside your home is a hot water supply pipe leading from the water heater that feeds various places in the home.
 Showers, bathtubs, dishwashers, utility sinks, and washing machines all have hot water taps.
-If you can locate your outdoor shower on the other side of one of these services, you will have both hot and cold water supply lines at your disposal.
+If you can locate your outdoor shower on the exterior side of one of these services, you will have both hot and cold water supply lines at your disposal.

-Expose the Water Supply Lines
+Find the Water Supply Lines

 Find the hot and cold water supply lines within the house that is closest to the area on the other side of the exterior wall where you wish to locate the outdoor shower.
 If these lines are exposed (as found in basements, crawlspaces, attics, and unfinished rooms), drywall removal is not necessary.